-Science is the perfect subject for kids to get down and dirty.
-Try these 25 first grade science projects for inspiration.
+Science is the perfect subject for kids to get down and dirty in.
+Try these 35 first grade science projects for inspiration.

 These STEM challenges are designed with your first graders in mind.
 Try one each day or each week to get their minds thinking outside the box.

-41. Use a science journal to teach the seasons.
+42. Use a science journal to teach the seasons

 Students will draw trees in each season, describe what they wear during the different seasons, and journal about what makes winter, spring, summer, and fall different as they fill in this science journal.

-42. Look for resources from an old friend.
+43. Look for resources from an old friend

-Check out these awesome lesson plans for science in the kitchen, on the playground, and throughout the day from PBS Kids.
+Check out these awesome lesson plans for teaching first grade science in the kitchen, on the playground, and throughout the day from PBS Kids.